-The major arguments from each camp are those that believe leaving your beer in contact with the waste material which has settled into the base of your primary fermenter will eventually negatively affect your beer, and those who thing oxidation is the bigger danger.
+The major arguments from each camp are those that believe leaving your beer in contact with the waste material which has settled into the base of your primary fermenter will eventually negatively affect your beer and those who think oxidation is the bigger danger.

 The fact of the matter is that most commercial brewers, my friend Tom included, don’t use secondary fermenters and they can produce excellent beer.
 This being said, they also don’t brew in the same type of equipment the average homebrewer does.